 Australia 4.0 Communiqué

 To realise a Net Zero Australia, the transformation of our electricity infrastructure, policy landscape and modes of operating will be profound.
-During our seven national discussion sessions, an ideation session and the Australia 4.0 National Summit, our experts identified and explained many of the challenges and opportunities.
-They wree unanimous in recongising that to meet these transformational challenges the role of digital technologies will be critical.
+In 2023, during our seven national discussion sessions, an ideation session and the Australia 4.0 National Summit, our experts identified and explained many of the challenges and opportunities.
+They were unanimous in recognising that to meet these transformational challenges the role of digital technologies will be critical.

 What’s been discussed so far...